StephanieSantana/TipGuide/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+* Added in App Logo and launch screen
+* Added in a Tab Controller for future feature capability

 ## Video Walkthrough